 What do recruiters pay attention to?

 Language fluency and soft skills are important factors for every candidate regardless of the project’s details and complexity.
 During the interview, a recruiter pays attention even to the body language and facial expressions apart from the applicant’s answers related to their skills, education, background, and experience.
-Politeness, patience, and empathy are personality traits that are essential, since they cannot be taught.
+Politeness, patience, and empathy are essential, since they tell us how you interact with other colleagues and your customers.
 What will make you stand out as a good match for the job is your personal motivation and interest in the position and the details provided when asked relevant questions about it.

 Teleperformance is in the “people-business”, therefore, having the necessary language skills that enable you to understand and effectively communicate in the language you applied for is a very important skill to possess.
 However, language fluency alone does not automatically constitute a suitable candidate; Clear and effective communication includes both verbal and electronic communication.

 Key points that need to be identified during an interview:

 - Career goals and aspirations

 3 things recruiters want to hear in an interview?

 Interviewing is the most important part of the recruitment process.
 During the interview, recruiters aiming to find out more about your motivations, expectations, and preferences.
 Some things that a recruiter wants to hear in an interview are your passion, confidence, and willingness.